 Yes, I know this blog is about alternative ways to cleanse your natural hair without using shampoo, but I have to include both of these options because using a shampoo every week isn’t a bad thing!

 Using a shampoo bar or sulfate-free shampoo can be beneficial for your natural hair.
 Since neither one contains Sodium Lauryl Sulfate, you don’t have to worry about your hair becoming stripped.
-Majority of the time, these don’t contain any harsh ingredients.
+The majority of the time, these don’t contain any harsh ingredients.

-I honestly believe the key to a good wash day is a quality cleanser, whether that’s a clay wash, co-wash, shampoo bar, or Ayurvedic herbs.
-If you use a good cleanser that doesn’t strip your hair, your wash day will go much more smoother.
+The key to a good wash day is a quality cleanser, whether that’s a clay wash, co-wash, shampoo bar, or Ayurvedic herbs.
+If you use a good cleanser that doesn’t strip your hair, your wash day will go much smoother.

-If you haven’t tried some of these different ways to cleanse your natural hair, I suggest trying one to see how you like it!
-Using natural ingredients are great and you can only expect the best results when doing so.
+If you haven’t tried these different ways to cleanse your natural hair, I suggest trying one to see how you like it!
+Using natural ingredients is great and you can only expect the best results when doing so.